mrocklin/thesis/logpy.md

 ### Term Rewriting

-We construct a Python function to perform a single term rewrite step with LogPy
+We use LogPy to construct a Python function to perform a single term rewrite step in SymPy

 ~~~~~~~~~~Python
 from logpy.goals import goalify